-Minnesota Statutes, section 1208.31, subdivision 4a, requires the commissioner to create and publish a form for parents and guardians to complete if they refuse to have their student participate in state-DEPARTMENT OF EDUCATION required standardized assessments.
+Minnesota Statutes, section 1208.31, subdivision 4a, requires the commissioner to create and publish a form for parents and guardians to complete if they refuse to have their student participate in state-DEPARTMENT of EDUCATION a form for parents and guardians to complete if they refuse to have their student participate in staterequired standardized assessments.
 Your student's district may require additional information.
 School districts must post this form on the district website and include it in district student handbooks.